SmingHub/Sming/Sming/gdb/readme.md

  * Optional: Add `gdb_do_break()` statements to your application.
  * Run `make clean`, then `make ENABLE_GDB=1 flash` to build and flash the application with debugging enabled
  * Run gdb, depending on your configuration immediately after resetting the board or after it has run into an exception.
-The easiest way to do it is to use the provided script: xtensa-lx106-elf-gdb -x $SMING_HOME/gdb/gdbcmds -b 115200
+The easiest way to do it is to use the provided script: `make gdb`.

-Change the '115200' into the baud rate your code uses.
-You may need to change the `gdbcmds` script to fit the configuration of your hardware and build environment.
+To run manually in Linux:
+`$ESP_HOME/xtensa-lx106-elf/bin/xtensa-lx106-elf-gdb -x $SMING_HOME/gdb/gdbcmds -b 115200 -ex "target remote /dev/ttyUSB0"`

+Windows command line:
+`%ESP_HOME%\xtensa-lx106-elf\bin\xtensa-lx106-elf-gdb -x %SMING_HOME%\gdb\gdbcmds -b 115200 -ex "target remote COM4"`

+In both cases the appropriate baud rate and COM port should be substituted.

 Useful GDB commands
 -------------------

 `c` Continue execution

 `q` Quit and detach

+`where` Display current stopped location

 `bt` Show stack backtrace

-`disass` Disassemble
-`disass/m` Disassemble, mix with source code
+`disass` Disassemble, `disass/m` to mix with source code

 `print expr` Display a variable or other value

-`print func()` Call a function, display result
-`call func()` Call a function, discard result
+`print func()` Call a function, display result, or `call func()` to discard result

 `tui enable` Provides a windowed interface within the console (only seems to work in Linux)

 Eclipse